-- Cover the basics: Who (your audience), What (your approach and materials), When (timeline), Where (location), Why (importance and motivation) and How (the fit with your artistic practice or previous work) of your proposal. - When possible, let others speak for you about your work and your project by submitting letters of support. - Create a clear and reasonable timeline, work plan and budget. - Make sure you are paying at least the minimum professional artist fees and recommended Elder/Knowledge Keeper honorariums, if applicable.
+- Cover the basics: Who (your audience), What (your approach and materials), When (timeline), Where (location), Why (importance and motivation) and How (the fit with your artistic practice or previous work) of your proposal. - When possible, let others speak for you about your work and your project. - Create a clear and reasonable timeline, work plan and budget. - Make sure you are paying at least the minimum professional artist fees and recommended Elder/Knowledge Keeper honorariums, if applicable.